yoyoduan/yoyoduan.github.io/_posts/2025-06-10-learning-kubernetes-by-building-a-personal-blog-site.md

 ---
-title: Learning Kubernetes by Building a Personal Blog Site
+title: Learning Kubernetes by Building a Personal Blog Site — Introduction
 date: 2025-06-10 16:26:00 +0800
-description: The blog is to introduce a series blogs which is to guide how to build a personal blog site and deploy it on the Kubernetes cluster.
+description: This post is the introduction to a hands-on blog series where we’ll build something real together while learning Kubernetes concepts along the way.
 categories: [Kubernetes, Docker]
 tags: [kubernetes, docker]
 mermaid: true